yousefelzidani2/Phishing_Email_Detector/README.md

    Open the project in PyCharm and run the `main.py` script.

 3. Input Email Text:
-   Replace the sample email text in the `sample_email` variable within the code.
+   Replace the sample email text in the `email` variable within the code.

 4. View Results:
    - Check the terminal output for analysis details (e.g., suspicious keywords, links found, confidence score).